12 Reasons Why Chenille Plant Leaves are Turning Yellow and Remedies

 How to fix it

 Chenille Plant grows best in a humidity of 55-70%.
-To raise humidity, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a bathroom and other humid areas in the home.
+To raise humidity, set the pot on a wet pebble tray, use a cool mist humidifier, group the plants together or grow the plant in a bathroom and other humid areas in the home.

 4. Pest infestations

-Chenille Plant is prone to mealybugs, whiteflies and spidermites.
-The sap-sucking insects will cause wilting, reduced growth and yellowing of leaves.
+Common pests of Chenille Plant are mealybugs, whiteflies and spidermites which are common in dry conditions.
+These sap-sucking insects will cause wilting, reduced growth and yellowing of leaves.

 How to fix it

-Ensure that your Chenille Plant is healthy at all times by giving it the proper growing conditions.
+Ensure that your Chenille Plant is healthy at all times by giving it the proper growing conditions to discourage pest infestations.

 Keep the plant well pruned by removing spent flowers, dead and yellow foliage to minimize pest infestations.

-Seperate the affected plant from the rest of the plants to reduce spread and treat it with insecticidal soap or neem oil.
+Seperate the affected plant from the rest of the plants to minimize spread and treat it with insecticidal soap or neem oil.
 Make sure to follow the manufacturer's recommendations.

 Chenille Plant, Red Hot Cat Tail, Acalypha hispida